CyberHansel/JWT/README.md

 =======================

 ## JWT authentication bypass via unverified signature
-Server doesn't verify the signature of any JWTs that it receives allows to accept all JWT!
+JWT libraries typically provide one method for verifying tokens and another that just decodes them.
+For example, the Node.js library jsonwebtoken has verify() and decode().
+Occasionally, developers confuse these two methods and only pass incoming tokens to the decode() method.
+This effectively means that the application doesn't verify the signature at all.!
-Changing JWT "user": value to administrator is possible to connect to restricted /admin panel
+* Changing JWT "user": value to administrator is possible to connect to restricted /admin panel
 ## JWT authentication bypass via flawed signature verification
 Server allows to delete signature and accepts none alg